-- (c) Determine the acquisition, location, relocation, installation, operation, maintenance, modification, retirement, and removal of its equipment and facilities. - (d) Control all Employer property.
+- (b) Determine and schedule the academic year. - (c) Determine the acquisition, location, relocation, installation, operation, maintenance, modification, retirement, and removal of its equipment and facilities. - (d) Control all Employer property.

 The Employer's right, privilege, and responsibility to carry out the ordinary and customary functions of managing its academic and non-academic operations which are not specifically curtailed by this Agreement shall continue in full force and effect.
 In the event that the specific terms of this Agreement conflict with such rights, privileges, and responsibilities, then the specific terms of this Agreement shall be controlling to the extent necessary to resolve such conflict.